Billionaire industrialist and conservative donor David Koch dies

 “I felt that the good Lord spared my life for a purpose.
 And since then, I’ve been busy doing all the good works I can think of,” he told New York magazine in 2010.

-David, a 6-foot-5-inch former star of the MIT basketball team, was a familiar figure at cultural events in New York City, joined by his wife, Julia, 23 years his junior.
+David, a 6ft 5-inch former star of the MIT basketball team, was a familiar figure at cultural events in New York City, joined by his wife, Julia, 23 years his junior.

 Koch donated more than $1 billion in his lifetime.
 He gave hundreds of millions of dollars to medical facilities, art and natural history museums and the New York City Ballet.